The History of Pinetown, North Carolina: The Town Built Around an Inventor

 By the early 1890s, Parker established machine shops in what would become Pinetown.
 The town itself grew around his operations, essentially forming because of the work happening there.

 As Parker's business expanded, so did the community.
-At its peak, Pinetown reportedly had between 400 and 500 residents — a sizable number for a small rural community during that period.
+At its peak, Pinetown reportedly had between 400 and 500 residents, a sizable number for a small rural community during that period.
 The town included churches, stores, a school, a lending library, and even an opera house.

-Many mechanics and workers trained under Parker also learned valuable skills that carried into future careers.
+Many mechanics and workers who trained under Parker also learned valuable skills that carried into future careers.
 His influence extended beyond the machinery he designed; he helped create opportunities and establish a community that revolved around industry and innovation.

 The Timber Boom and the Swamps